Analysis | There’s no real question that Biden won the first presidential debate

 The pollsters also evaluated views of how the candidates did directly, with nearly two-thirds of respondents saying that they disapproved of how Trump handled himself during the event and nearly half saying that they were less supportive of him after it was over.

 Again, all of these are actual polls of the sort we use to measure public opinion and gauge the likelihood of certain outcomes.
-The kind of polls that, in 2016, suggested that Hillary Clinton had a narrow national lead — an assessment proven accurate by the results of the national popular vote.
+The kind of polls that, in 2016, suggested that Hillary Clinton had a narrow national lead — an assessment proved accurate by the results of the national popular vote.

 Incidentally, the average of national polls in the 2020 race has Biden with an eight-point lead.
 One week ago, before the debate, his lead was just over seven points.